JoonaNiemenmaa/filefly/README.md

 # FileFly

 Basic file server / client pair of programs.

-You use fileflyclient through the console to send files over to a fileflyserver process which stores them on disk.
+Once setup, the user can send / request files from the server which stores them on disk.

+The user can also list all files currently stored by the server.

+This project was made to learn about socket programming and network protocols.

 ## Basic usage